annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 project_date: 2020-06-03T23:00:00.000+00:00
 thumbnail: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_trumbnails.png
 title: Tomorrow.
 Life is too short to lose time
-intro: In the UK, we spend on average 50 days per year on screens.
-But is this time really relevant?
-We all have dreams on our bucket list that we always postpone because tomorrow will be a better day.
+intro: For several years, I noticed that I had plenty of goals and dreams that I never achieve.
+This is very easy to always postpone because we think that tomorrow will be a better day.
+The thing is that we can wait for it, but time waits for no one.
   Through this project, I wanted to create an app to push people to start to make those dreams something real.
 hero_image: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_hero.png
 next_project: case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md